 data analysis, teaching, and demonstration.
 A notebook is a series of input

-cells that can be individually executed to display their output immediately
+cells that can execute individually to immediately display their output.
+In

-after the cell.
-In addition to Classic notebooks, there are also notebooks for
+addition to Classic notebooks, there are also notebooks for the newer

-the newer JupyterLab project.
-Bokeh can embed both standalone and Bokeh server
+JupyterLab project.
+Bokeh can embed both standalone and Bokeh server content

-Standalone Bokeh content (i.e. that does not use a Bokeh server) can be embedded
+Standalone Bokeh content doesn’t require a Bokeh server and can be embedded

 directly in classic Jupyter notebooks as well as in JupyterLab.